Bill

 Bill Summary

 Law-enforcement civilian oversight bodies; closed meetings; disclosure of certain law-enforcement records.
-Provides an exemption to the Virginia Freedom of Information Act to allow closed meetings for discussion or consideration by any law-enforcement civilian oversight body established pursuant to general law of the criminal investigative files, audit findings, and deliberations regarding police operations related to a specific complaint before the body.
-The bill allows inspection of certain law-enforcement records concerning juveniles by such civilian oversight bodies when required to perform their duties and by any independent policing auditor appointed by the county board of a county with the county manager plan of government (Arlington County) to support such civilian oversight body.
-Finally, the bill allows disclosure of certain information regarding crimes involving sexual assault, sexual abuse, or family abuse to such civilian oversight body and independent policing auditor.
+Provides an exemption to the Virginia Freedom of Information Act to allow closed meetings for discussion or consideration by any law-enforcement civilian oversight body established pursuant to general law or established by a local governing body before July 1, 2020, and operating in a manner consistent with such law of the criminal investigative files, audit findings, and deliberations regarding police operations related to a specific complaint before the body involving any violation or attempted violation of certain offenses.
+The bill allows inspection of certain law-enforcement records concerning juveniles by such civilian oversight bodies when required to perform their duties and by any independent policing auditor, manager, director, or other person appointed by the local governing body to support such civilian oversight body.
+Finally, the bill allows disclosure of certain information regarding crimes involving sexual assault, sexual abuse, or family abuse to such civilian oversight body and independent policing auditor, manager, director, or other person appointed by the local governing body.

 AI Summary

-This bill amends existing Virginia law to allow law-enforcement civilian oversight bodies, which are established to review police conduct, to hold closed meetings to discuss specific complaint investigations, including criminal investigative files and audit findings related to those complaints.
-It also grants these oversight bodies, as well as independent policing auditors appointed in certain counties (like Arlington), access to certain law-enforcement records concerning juveniles when necessary for their duties.
-Furthermore, the bill permits the disclosure of information about crimes involving sexual assault, sexual abuse, or family abuse to these oversight bodies and auditors, aiming to enhance transparency and accountability in law enforcement while protecting sensitive information.
+This bill amends Virginia law to allow law-enforcement civilian oversight bodies, which are established to review police conduct, to hold closed meetings to discuss specific criminal investigative files, audit findings, and deliberations related to complaints involving certain serious offenses, including sexual assault, sexual abuse, and family abuse.
+It also permits these oversight bodies, along with independent policing auditors appointed by local governments, to inspect certain law-enforcement records concerning juveniles when necessary for their duties, and allows for the disclosure of information about sexual assault, sexual abuse, or family abuse cases to these oversight bodies and auditors.
+The bill aims to balance the need for transparency in law enforcement with the protection of sensitive information and the privacy of individuals involved in investigations.

 Committee Categories